matheusmorais12/Automate-the-Boring-Stuff-with-Python/pythonProject/Chapter 2/README2.md

 | \>=      | Greater than or equal to |

 3. boolean Operators
-   1.The and Operator's Truth Table
+   a.
+The and Operator's Truth Table

 | Expression      | Evaluates to |
 |-----------------|--------------|